oddbird/oddsite/content/birds/david.rst

   most recently React, elasticsearch, and the Pyramid web framework.
   When he's not coding,
-  David can be found experimenting in the kitchen or singing in the Seattle Bach Choir.
+  David can be found experimenting in the kitchen.

 David Glick